LuisGH28/LuisGH28/README.md

 ![alt text](https://3.bp.blogspot.com/-dB6ndKqIAuI/XdWeOASO5AI/AAAAAAAANZA/MSbT9mh6bukxkI-tqnu_GARIZZV5WNVhQCLcBGAsYHQ/s1600/image1.gif)

 <h2 align="left">Hi 👋!
-My name is Luis and I'm a Software Developer, Network Engineer  and free software freak, from Mexico</h2>
+My name is Luis and I'm a Software Developer and free software freak, from Mexico</h2>

 <p>
       I am passionate about technology and learning something new every day.
 I have specialized in mobile development, web development, and artificial intelligence.
 In addition, I am interested in the world of free software, in which I have       already started a personal project: the development of my own operating system based on ArchLinux.